Functional Information Decomposition: A First-Principles Approach to Analyzing Functional Relationships: FID examples using complete functions

+This example illustrates that a system can depend on multiple inputs without exhibiting synergy.
+Here, $s_1$ independently determines whether the lit LED is in the top or bottom row ($A,B$ vs.\ $C,D$), while $s_2$ independently determines whether it is on the left or right column ($A,C$ vs.\ $B,D$).
+Together, they specify the output uniquely, but without shared or synergistic information.

-\subsection{example: Game of Life}
+\subsection{Example: Game of Life}

-Conway's Game of Life (GoL) is a zero-player game created by mathematician John Conway in 1970.
-It's played on an infinite grid of cells that are either alive or dead.
-The game evolves in steps from an initial state, following three simple rules: \begin{enumerate} \item Any dead cell with exactly three live neighbors becomes alive. \item A live cell with two or three live neighbors survives. \item Other live cells become dead \end{enumerate} GoL is a typical illustration of simple rules creating complex behaviors, and is often used as an example of a system that is ``computationally irreducible'' and ``emergent''.
+Conway’s Game of Life (GoL) is a zero-player cellular automaton introduced by John Conway in 1970.
+It is played on an infinite grid of binary-valued cells (alive or dead), evolving in discrete time steps according to three simple rules: \begin{enumerate} \item Any dead cell with exactly three live neighbors becomes alive. \item A live cell with two or three live neighbors survives. \item All other cells become dead. \end{enumerate}

+GoL is a canonical example of how simple local rules can generate complex, emergent behavior.

-Here, FID is applied to assess how individual cell states depend on the prior state of their 3x3 neighborhood.
-Each location in the 3x3 grid is an input from time $t$, and the value of the center cell at the next time step $t+1$ is the output.
-There are 9 inputs, each of which can be either alive or dead, resulting in $2^9 = 512$ possible input states.
-For each input state, we can calculate an output.
-The neighbor cells have approximately $0.02472$ bits of independent information, while the focal cell has approximately $0.01092$ bits of independent information.
-The total entropy of the output is $0.84635$, so the synergy is $0.84635 - (8 * 0.02472 + 0.01092) = 0.63765$.
-The solo-synergy of the neighbor cells and the center cell is .358 and .099, respectively.
-This analysis shows that neighboring cells are about 3.5 times more predictive of the output state than the focal cell.
+Here, FID is applied to assess how the next state of a focal cell depends on the prior states of its $3\times3$ neighborhood.
+Each location in the $3\times3$ grid represents an input at time $t$, and the value of the center cell at time $t{+}1$ is the output.
+There are nine binary inputs, producing $2^9 = 512$ possible input combinations, each consisting of a 9-bit vector.